Code of Practice

 Most Cambridge Fibre services may be ordered by contacting through our sales team at firstname.lastname@example.org.
 Specified services are also made available online or with our sales team on the telephone number 01223 800082.

 All charges are stated on the product pages at www.cambridgefibre.uk.
-If required customers can also contact our sales teams to get information about the charges.
+If required customers can also contact our sales teams to get information about the charges or contact email@example.com for payment questions.

-The following payment methods are accepted: all major credit cards, debit card (except Visa Electron), BACS transfer and Standing Orders payments.
-Cash payments and chceques are not accepted.
+The following payment methods are accepted: all major credit cards, debit card (except Visa Electron), BACS transfer, Paypal and Direct Debit payments via GoCardless.
+Unfortunately cash payments and cheques are not accepted.

 Full itemisation is available on invoices.